 There are 3 different limits, and you get to pick whichever limit is the highest.

 For a young startup with a low share price, just confirm you’re under the $1,000,000 limit.
 Multiply the exercise price of the options by the number of options, and confirm you’re under the limit.
+This limit covers all options issued over any rolling 12 month period.

 5. A few more rules…